deadbaed/blog/_posts/2018-02-17-link-your-vimrc-file-on-windows.md

+---
+layout: post
+title:  "how to link your vimrc file on windows"
+date:   2018-02-17
+---

 # how to link your vimrc file on windows

 i code on my linux machine, and i use vim as my text editor.